 To a business, being relational makes everything easier.
 Customers are less likely to fly off the handle at the first sign of distress.
 That protects your revenue and makes life easier on your employees - who play a huge role in customer loyalty.

-In those ten benefits, we’ve covered a gamut of profitable business activities - revenue generation, product development, marketing, customer feedback, branding, differentiation, and more.
+Top sum up, these ten benefits cover a gamut of profitable business activities: revenue generation, product development, marketing, customer feedback, branding, differentiation, and more.
 And each one of them is a natural byproduct of focusing on customer retention.

 The most important thing is to not lose sight of your existing customers in pursuit of new ones.
 We promise, it’ll pay off.